 What is Kemp Jewelry ?

 Temple jewelry thrived under the patronage of the Cholas, Pandyaas and Rayars rule from the 9th century till the 16th century.
-Originating from the town of Vadaserry, in Nagercoil district, Temple jewelry, is largely made of silver, finished with gold leaf work.
-Its studded with rubies, emeralds and pearls which are set in place using a natural waxy gum called Arraku in the gold plated silver silver.
+Originating from the town of Vadaserry, in Nagercoil district, Temple jewelry, is largely made of silver, and finished with gold leaf work.
+It was studded with rubies, emeralds, diamonds and pearls .
+The stones are set in place using a natural wax called Arraku in a gold plated silver bezel.
 Spinels are increasing used in place of kemp or Ruby stones when it comes to gold plated silver temple jewellery.
 To learn more about spinels check – gemstones in Red*

 These frames often have motifs like swan, peacock, parrot and flowers and such designs were used in making padaikams (pendants for long necklaces), Rakodi (hair piece) and pins.
 Addigai (necklace in the picture) is a choker/collar necklace that has big uncut stones in classic design without any motifs.

-This form of temple jewelry (generically referred to as dance jewelry, indicating its use in Bharatanatyam and kuchipudi dance performances) should not be confused with its metal work (gold work) duo, where sculptures and carving from temples are replicated in miniature form and then embellished with a few stones.
+This form of temple jewelry also referred to as dance jewelry, indicating its use in Bharatanatyam and kuchipudi dance performances) is said to be based on jewelry offered to Temple Deities.
+It should not be confused with its metal work (gold work) cousin, where sculptures and carving from temples are replicated in miniature form in repousse and then embellished with a few stones.

 Glass Cabochons referred to as Kemp used to be set in gold many years back (see pic) and were treasured heirloom pieces.
 Kemp means red color in some Indian Languages (Telugu and kannada), but kemp stones (though generally red) can also be green or blue*.
-These were called Vadaserry stone Necklaces or earrings or set pieces depending on the item.
+These were called Vadassery jewelry.
 Glass, colored using natural colors was cut into cabochons and set in frames.
-Today, sadly however, the kemp jewelry refers to Imitations made in copper or brass, with gold polish and glass stones. * Traditionally these stones were flatbacks, but I am seeing use of cut (faceted) stones as well, but these are mostly spinels and not glass kemps.
+Traditionally these stones were flatbacks, but I am seeing use of cut (faceted) stones as well.
+However, these stones are mostly spinels and not glass kemps.
+Today, sadly however, the kemp jewelry refers to Imitations made in copper or iron, with gold polish and glass stones.

 Details about the photographs